kcexn/FYP-Thesis-2018/README.md

 is to either

 - find me at uni and tell me
 - email me at kcext1+evernote@student.monash.edu
-in the subject line please include #Feedback_FYP at the end of the subject line.
+please include #Feedback_FYP
+at the end of the subject line.

 ## Overall